 I'm currently an associate professor at the Institute of Theoretical Astrophysics at the University of Oslo.
 I took my master (2010) and my PhD (2013) at the University of Oslo and I had a postdoc at the University of Oxford and at the Universty of Portsmouth before going back home.

 AST5220 Cosmology II (S2020; S2021).
 Master and PhD course.
 This course covers the theory and contains a numerical based project (basically write your own CAMB/CLASS code; availiable on the page linked) on the formation of the CMB and structures in the Universe.
-The linked page contains all the background material needed to understand the theory, code templates for doing the numerical project plus a link to a Slack page if you have any questions.
+The linked page contains all the background material needed to understand the theory, code templates for doing the numerical project plus a link to a Slack page to ask questions.

 Introduction to theoretical cosmology (2017).
 PhD lectures.
 Slides / lecture notes.